pipelinedb/pipelinedb/README.md

     ./generate-inserts --stream test_stream --key=str --value=int --batchsize=100000 --n=1 | pipeline

 is actually due to the `generate-inserts` script (Python) doing a large number of string operations.
-To get a better feel for the speed at which PipelineDB can process data, run the inserts independently of Python:
+To get a better feel for the speed at which PipelineDB can process data, run the `INSERTS` independently of Python:

     ./generate-inserts --stream test_stream --key=str --value=int --batchsize=100000 --n=1 > inserts.sql
     pipeline -f inserts.sql